powsybl/powsybl-core/docs/user/itools/index.md

     --config-name <CONFIG_NAME>   Override configuration file name

 Available commands are:
-...
 ```

 `--config-name`<br>
 Use this option to overload the default base name for the configuration file.
-It overrides the [powsybl_config_name](#powsybl_config_name) property defined in the `itools.conf` file.
+It overrides the `powsybl_config_name` property defined in the `itools.conf` file.

 (itools-configuration)=
 ## Configuration
 The `iTools` script reads its configuration from the `<ITOOLS_PREFIX>/etc/itools.conf` [property file](https://en.wikipedia.org/wiki/.properties).
 The properties defined in this file are used to configure the Java Virtual Machine.

 **Example of itools.conf file:**